Fall 2025 Wall Decor Trends: Oversized Art Ideas for Living Rooms

 • Stick to light colours to keep the space open

-If your space is very limited, it’s okay to skip full sets.
-Mixing pieces that match in colour or style can give the same look while fitting better in a tight space.
+If your space is very limited, skip full sets.
+Mix pieces that match in colour or style for the same cohesive look while fitting better.

 Bedroom Accessories That Save Space

 The right bedroom accessories can help organise your space even further.
-These small items often make a big difference in how your room feels and functions.
+These subtle upgrades often make a big difference in how your room feels and functions.

 Mirrors